Fashion Center

 The Fashion Center is a shopping center located in Paramus, New Jersey.
 It opened in 1967 as a traditional indoor shopping mall.
 The mall slowly underwent a "de-malling" process over a period of several years prior to 2009, which resulted in the former interior portion of the mall gradually taken over by other stores and eventually sealed off, with each store inside the center having its own outside entrances.

-The center is currently anchored by Best Buy, Amazon Fresh, and T.J.
+The center is currently anchored by Best Buy and T.J.
 Maxx.
 A Barnes & Noble bookstore operates in a building adjacent to the former mall, and several other businesses occupy smaller spaces.

 The property is owned by Willner Realty of Pennsylvania.
 It has a gross leasable area of 446000 sqft and is considered small by modern standards, with less than 15 stores at its peak.

-Due to highly restrictive blue laws in Bergen County, with even stricter limitations in Paramus, the Fashion Center is closed on Sundays, except for Applebee's and the Amazon Fresh market.
+Due to highly restrictive blue laws in Bergen County, with even stricter limitations in Paramus, the Fashion Center is closed on Sundays, except for Applebee's.